brndv/collaborative-zksnark/Readme.md

 $proof options : {groth16, marlin, plonk}

-$infra options:  {hbc, spdz, gsz, local, ark-local}
+$infra options:  {hbc, spdz, gsz, local, ark-local} (but no ark-local when applying marlin in $proof)

 ### About the collaborative-snarks used in this demo